2025 Skate America: Women's singles

 Alysa Liu of the United States finished second in the short program with an emotional performance to "Promise" by Laufey.
 Her performance received a standing ovation from the audience, and placed her less than one point behind Rinka Watanabe of Japan.
-Liu received a season-best free skate score for her program to "MacArthur Park".
-Liu guaranteed herself a spot at the 2025 Grand Prix Final.
-Watanabe performed a successful triple Axel-triple toe loop jump combination, but faltered on second triple Axel and struggled with other jumps, finishing three points behind Liu.
+Liu received a season best free skate score for her program to "MacArthur Park", guaranteeing herself a spot at the 2025 Grand Prix Final.
+Watanabe performed a successful triple Axel-triple toe loop jump combination, but faltered on a second triple Axel and struggled with other jumps, finishing three points behind Liu.
 "I am a bit frustrated with my results," Watanabe said.
-When speaking of the domestic competition for spots at the 2026 Winter Olympics, Watanabe stated, "In Japan, the field is very, very deep...
-Regardless, I want to do the best that I can."
+When speaking of the domestic competition for spots at the 2026 Winter Olympics, Watanabe stated, "In Japan, the field is very, very deep … Regardless, I want to do the best that I can."
 Anastasiia Gubanova of Georgia finished in third place, only four-tenths of a point ahead of Lara Naki Gutmann of Italy.